Nuclear close calls: 1995: Russian false alarm from Norwegian research rocket

-2007: Improper transport of US nuclear weapons
+2007: Improper transport of U.S. nuclear weapons

-On 29 August 2007, six nuclear armed AGM-129 ACM cruise missiles were mistakenly loaded onto a United States Air Force (USAF) B-52H heavy bomber at Minot Air Force Base in North Dakota and transported to Barksdale Air Force Base in Louisiana.
+On 29 August 2007, six nuclear-armed AGM-129 ACM cruise missiles were mistakenly loaded onto a United States Air Force (USAF) B-52H heavy bomber at Minot Air Force Base in North Dakota and transported to Barksdale Air Force Base in Louisiana.
 The nuclear warheads in the missiles were supposed to have been removed before the missiles were taken from their storage bunker.
 The missiles with the nuclear warheads were not reported missing and remained mounted to the aircraft at both Minot and Barksdale for 36 hours.
 During this period, the warheads were not protected by the various mandatory security precautions for nuclear weapons, and the government was not aware of their location.
 The incident was the first of its kind in 40 years in the United States and was later described by the media as "one of the worst breaches in U.S. nuclear weapons security in decades".